Azure-Samples/digital-twins-samples-csharp/README.md

 The repo contains several standalone projects:

-- The [Occupancy](./occupancy-quickstart/readme.md) sample is suggested as a first example to gain familiarity with Digital Twins.
+* The [Occupancy](./occupancy-quickstart/readme.md) sample is suggested as a first example to gain familiarity with Digital Twins.
-- The [Device Connectivity](./device-connectivity/readme.md) sample demonstrates how to connect a device to Digital Twins and submit sensory data.
+* The [Device Connectivity](./device-connectivity/readme.md) sample demonstrates how to connect a device to Digital Twins and submit sensory data.

-For corresponding documentation, please see the project readme's above.
+For corresponding documentation, please see the project `README's` above.

 ## Visual Studio Code